-In Matthew 1:20, the angel speaking to Joseph began his message with the simple words, do not fear ($\mu\dot{\eta}$ $\phio\beta\eta\theta\tilde{\eta}\varsigma$).
-The subjunctive mood of the verb feared ($\phio\beta\eta\theta\tilde{\eta}\varsigma$) concerned facts already in existence and Joseph must act upon those facts in the future.
+In Matthew 1:20, the angel speaking to Joseph began his message with the simple words, do not fear.
+The subjunctive mood of the verb "feared" covered a wide range of possible conditions and outcomes.
+Joseph had to deal with the existing facts and possible future events.
 Psychologically, Joseph's fears arose because he did not know the most important facts about Mary and the Holy Spirit.
 The angel assured Joseph that he need not fear taking Mary as his wife.